EPCCed/safe-docs/docs/safe-for-managers.md

 ### <a id="udisk"></a> How to check how much space my project's users are occupying

-Use the Report Generator (see the [previous question](#phist)), and select *User disk use*.
+Use the Reports menu item  (see the [earlier question](#phist)), and select the "Project Disk Use" report.
 The Report Generator displays the history of disk use &mdash; to see the current use, make sure that the reporting period includes the present moment.
 The disk usage values known to the database are updated four times a day, so if there is a lot of activity in your project, the numbers shown could be significantly different from the current ones.

-There's an unresolvable problem with this: if a user has an account which belongs to more than one project, the disk usage shown for that account will be the total that the account is using in all those projects combined.
+There is an unresolvable problem with this: if a user has an account which belongs to more than one project, the disk usage shown for that account will be the total that the account is using in all those projects combined.

-### <a id="more"></a> How to request more resources (AUs and disk space)
+### <a id="more"></a> How to request more resources (compute time and file system space)

-If you need more home or work space, contact the [Service desk](https://www.archer2.ac.uk/support-access/servicedesk.html).
-We will always receive such requests sympathetically, and it is likely that we will be able to allocate some more to your project.
+If you need more file system space, contact the appropriate Service Desk.

-If you need extra time, you should contact the research council which is funding your project.
-The helpdesk cannot allocate time without authorisation from them.</p>
+If you need extra time, you should contact the funder for your project.
+The Service Desk cannot allocate time without authorisation from them.</p>